dreamcatcher-tech/network/Inbox/2025-05-18 1954 widget comms protocol.md

 can the scoped version handle the ui concerns ?

-if we made the starter pack with the framed ui built in, then it might be simpler ?
+if we made the starter pack with the framed ui built in, then it might be simpler ? rendering a frame means passing down the props we want to send in ?